Useful pages on the regulator website

 - André Pepitone da Nóbrega: General Director

 - Efrain Pereira da Cruz: Director

-ANEEL was created to regulate and oversee the production, transmission, distribution and commerce of electric power in accordance with the directives received from the Department of Mines and Energy.
-It has broad powers to oversee agreements with private parties concerning electric power, acting as mediator in conflicts between entities of the electric power system, issuing administrative regulations directed to the electric energy sector, and applying penalties and other sanctions to those that do not fulfil its requirements.
+The main purpose of ANEEL is to regulate and oversee the production, transmission, distribution and commercialisation of electric power and to implement the public policies of the sector, in accordance with the directives received from the Ministry of Mines and Energy.
+It has broad powers to oversee agreements with private parties concerning electric power, to act as mediator in conflicts between entities of the electric power system, to issue administrative regulations directed to the electric power sector and to apply penalties and other sanctions to those that do not fulfil its requirements.

-It has also the power to issue rules and to regulate proceedings for the trading of electric energy in the regulated and free markets and to define the tariffs that should be applied to the regulated electric energy sector.
+ANEEL is also empowered to issue rules and to regulate proceedings for the trading of electric energy in the regulated and free markets and to define the tariffs that should be applied to the regulated power sector.

 Reporting and disclosure obligations

 The market players that are under ANEEL’s jurisdiction are the concessionaires, licensees and authorised service providers, as well as all entities responsible for the operation of the electric power system, for the sale of electricity or for the management of resources (article 1, of ANEEL Resolution No. 846/2019).

 The audit of the system and the players is granted to three oversight branches, one for each specific sector:

 - Superintendence of Oversight of Generation Services (Superintendência de Fiscalização de Serviços de Geração);